G-symmetric monoidal categories of modules over equivariant commutative ring spectra

+where the $(-)^H$ on the righthand side denotes the categorical fixed points in $\gspectra$.
+The fixed point functor has an op-lax symmetric monoidal left adjoint

-which assigns to a $WH$-spectrum $X$ the $G$-spectrum obtained by pulling back along the quotient $NH \to WH$, changing (additive) universe, and inducing up to $G$.
+which assigns to a $WH$-spectrum $X$ the $G$-spectrum obtained by pulling back along the quotient $NH \to WH$, changing (additive) universe, and inducing up to $G$, and changing multiplicative universe.
 When $H$ is normal, the left adjoint is strong symmetric monoidal. \end{theorem}

 \begin{proof} Since

 the categorical $H$-fixed point functor restricts to a functor

 Analogously,